-The Tummy Tuck Procedure
+Tummy Tuck Before-and-After Photos

-Choosing between a Tummy Tuck or Liposuction may seem confusing at first.
-What distinguishes a Tummy Tuck from Liposuction is its ability to remove not only abdominal wall fat, but to tighten both the abdominal wall muscles and loose abdominal skin.
-While both Liposuction and Abdominoplasty are surgical procedures, Liposuction uses multiple small incisions to suction away the fat from under the skin.
+Choosing between a tummy tuck or liposuction may seem confusing at first.
+Simply stated, a tummy tuck tightens the abdominal muscles while removing excess skin and abdominal fat.
+Liposuction only removes fat.
+While both liposuction and abdominoplasty are surgical procedures, liposuction uses multiple small incisions to suction away fat from under the skin.
 Abdominoplasty, on the other hand, uses an incision low on the abdominal wall to excise both skin and fat.
 Removing the excess skin allows the remaining abdominal skin to be tightened and smoothed.
-An Abdominoplasty also allows access to the abdominal wall muscles.
+An abdominoplasty also allows access to the abdominal wall muscles.
 When the abdominal wall muscles are loose, or separated (diastasis recti), the muscle sheath is tightened with sutures placed like an internal, supportive corset.

 Mini Tummy Tuck (Mini-Abdominoplasty)